dubiousconst282/GLimpSW/README.md

 _Most of the effects aren't quite correct nor very well tuned, since this is a toy project and my focus was more on performance and simplicity than final quality._

 ## Building
-The project uses CMake and vcpkg for project and dependency management.
-Clang or GCC must be used for building, as MSVC builds were initially about 2x slower, and there's now some `__builtin_*` stuff being used.
+The project uses CMake and CPM for project and dependency management.
+Clang or GCC must be used for building, as MSVC builds were initially about 2x slower, and some `__builtin_*` intrinsics are now being used.
 Debug builds are also too slow for most of anything, so release/optimized builds are preferred except for heavy debugging.

-- Ensure `VCPKG_ROOT` environment variable is set to vcpkg root directory. (and pray that CMake picks it up properly on the first try.)
-- Open project on VS or VSC or wherever, or build through CLI:
+Open project on VS or VSC or wherever, or build through CLI:

 ```
 cmake -S ./src/SwRast -B ./build/ -G Ninja -DCMAKE_CXX_COMPILER="C:/Program Files/LLVM/bin/clang++.exe" -DCMAKE_C_COMPILER="C:/Program Files/LLVM/bin/clang.exe"